nacleric/nuzlocke-ssg/README.md

+## Nuzlocke-SSG
+---
-static site generator for nuzlocke challenges
+A Static site generator for nuzlocke challenges

-TODO:
+## TODO:
-- sprite_dl will download all sprites (from toml?) and insert to static/sprites/ folder
-- if theres an error replace with missigno
+#### [Important]
+- Make templates nicer
+- Add a commandline argument to create new Posts
+- Organize content in the build folder
+- Create a function that deletes Posts before build

+#### [Not Important]
+- Might add support for M/F sprites